A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 Option 1: Only the student signs

 The huge pro for this route is that mom and dad’s credit won’t be impacted for what could be decades.
-Like our emailer pointed out, this is also the best way to make sure your child has “skin in the game”.
+As our emailer pointed out, this is also the best way to make sure your child has “skin in the game.”
 The major downside is that the student may not qualify for a loan on their own.
-Even if they do, they could end up with a giant interest rate.
+Even if they do, they could end up with a high interest rate.

 Option 2: Only the parent signs

-By having just a parent sign for the loans, there are a couple advantages.
-First, what a parent with an established job and credit history can qualify for is entirely different than an unemployed college student.
-Second, the advantage for the student is if they hope to buy a house in the near future, having the loans on someone else’s credit report is a huge advantage.
+By having just a parent sign for the loans, there are a couple of advantages.
+First, a parent with an established job and credit history can qualify for better interest rates than an unemployed college student.
+Second, the having the debt on someone else’s credit report will make it easier for the student to buy a house in the future.

 Parents have the option of borrowing private loans or selecting a Parent PLUS loan through the federal government.

 If there is any concern about mom or dad’s ability to pay back the loan (in the event the student can’t help), a Parent Plus loan is a route to consider.
-These loans do not offer the premium repayment plans that normally go with federal loans, such as Pay As You Earn or Income Based Repayment.
-However, there are some protections built-in that offer assurances that private loans can’t match.
+These loans do not offer the premium repayment plans that normally go with federal loans, such as Pay As You Earn or Income-Based Repayment.
+However, some built-in protections provide assurances that private loans can’t match.

-If the parent can definitely afford the student loan repayment should the need arise, finding the lowest interest loan on the private market could save the most money in the long run.
-When shopping around be sure to avoid origination fees and adjustable rate loans that could skyrocket if interest rates go up across the board.
+If the parent can definitely afford the student loan repayment should the need arise, they should find the lowest available rate on the private market.
+When shopping around, be sure to avoid origination fees and adjustable-rate loans that could skyrocket if interest rates go up across the board.
 Finding such a loan in just the parent’s name might be tricky, but it could be a good deal in the long run.

 Option 3: Parent co-signs the loan

-Lenders have also been known to engage in some strange business practices with co-signed loans.
+Lenders have also engaged in some strange business practices with co-signed loans.
 The most egregious one is probably the practice of auto-defaults.
 Should the co-signer die or declare bankruptcy, some lenders actually require the balance of the loan to be immediately paid back in full.
 Moral of the story: read the fine print on the loans before you sign, and have backup plans in place in case the unexpected does happen.

 The Best Approach

-While the cost of attendance and family finances vary greatly from situation to situation, there are a couple steps that should be taken in every family.
+While the cost of attendance and family finances vary greatly from situation to situation, there are a couple of steps to follow.